zhangzichao/omni_cam/README.md

 ```
 Note that the number of inverse polynomial coefficients (12 in the above case) may vary in your calibration.

-We use 22 parameters for intrinsics.
+We use 24 parameters for intrinsics.
 They are defined, by order, as follows
+* image width and height (2)
 * polynomial coefficients (5)
 * image center (2)
 * affine distortion (3)